 Listening takes time, effort, subtlety and vulnerability – qualities that have been trained out of us.
 We really just want to leap to judging on sight because it makes us feel good.
 Also, listening is the way in for the Great Mother’s music: the music of leaves in the wind, birdsong and water-song and fire-song, and, would you believe it, even star-song.
 Every one of my shamanic teachers have emphasized listening as the key to being taught directly by the earth spirit(s).

-(However, there is an interesting idea behind sight: While human vision cuts off at wavelengths around 400 nm (nanometers), reindeers can see up to 320 nm.
-This range only covers the part of the spectrum humans can see with the help of a black light, but it is enough to help reindeer see things in the glowing white of the Arctic that they would otherwise miss.
-Things like white fur and urine are difficult, even impossible, for humans to see in the snow, but for reindeer, they show up in high contrast.
+(However, there is an interesting idea behind sight: While human vision cuts off at wavelengths around 400 nm (nanometers), reindeers can see up to 320 nm, which means they can see in ultraviolet light that humans would need a black light to detect.
+Things like the white fur of wolves and bears against the white snow are nearly impossible for humans to see, but for reindeer, they show up in high contrast.
 Reindeer truly is the “one who sees.”)

 Ailo taught me a great amount in a brief time, and, every time I think of him, I’m grateful.
 He passed into the other world a few years ago and I send him prayers every morning.
 He told our small group two stories about the reindeer that sunk deeply into me.
 I don’t know if these stories are “traditional” Sami stories.
 All I know is that Ailo told them to us.